-On any given blissful summer’s day in Portsmouth, NH, strollers along the charming narrow streets by the harbor are likely to come upon the welcome respite of an ice cream parlor.
+On any blissful summer’s day in Portsmouth, NH, stroll by the harbor and you’re likely to come upon an ice cream parlor.
 And better yet, no ordinary ice cream parlor.
 This is Annabelle’s, whose owner, Lewis Palosky, likes to think of himself as “an artist, not a businessman.”
 The flavors here are indeed sheer artistry.
 Black raspberry, a New England tradition, pops on the palate like a Day-Glo billboard.
-Even the French vanilla, a symbol of ordinariness, has been made extraordinary, far beyond the clichés of “bland vanilla.”

 July is national ice cream month—not that we need any additional encouragement to indulge.
-And every area of the country has its own legendary ice cream parlor or two, welcoming refuges that provide a cooling escape from the heat of a summer’s day—along with some serious culinary pleasure.
+And every area of the country has a legendary ice cream parlor or two, welcoming refuges that provide a cooling escape, along with some serious culinary pleasure.

-Often these places are infused with nostalgia—the Americana of July 4th and other classic national values.
+Often these places are infused with nostalgia.
 South of Portland, ME, for instance, Shain’s of Maine Ice Cream conjures a vintage ambience with red-and-white old-time soda shop banquettes and bygone newspaper ads underneath the glass tabletops.